Host Check Commands are accessible from the Configuration menu and are used by Opsview Monitor to actively check if a Host is 'UP'.

 For example, if ICMP is blocked across the network then using the default Host Check Command of 'Ping' will imply that all Hosts are reported as 'DOWN'.
 However, SSH may be enabled on the Hosts, or they may be responding on port 80 (if they are web servers).
 Therefore, changing the Host Check Command on our Hosts to 'tcp port 80 (HTTP)' instead of 'Ping' may allow the Host Check Command to successfully work, and thus all of the Hosts will be correctly reported as 'UP'.

-Sometimes the Host Check Commands that Opsview Monitor has by default are not sufficient for the environment in which it is deployed.
-In this scenario you have the option to add your own Host Check Command using the section located at 'Settings > Host Check Commands':
+Sometimes the Host Check Commands provided by default in Opsview Monitor are not sufficient for the environment in which it is deployed.

-To add a new Host Check Command, click on the 'Add New' button within the tool bar:
+To add a new Host Check Command, click on the 'Add New' button:

-Once the 'Add New' button has been clicked, a 'New Host Check Command' modal window will appear.
+A 'New Host Check Command' modal will appear.
 Within this window are three boxes that are user-configurable:

 When the plugin is changed, the 'Plugin Help' text will change based on the help text for the chosen plugin.
 If the plugin has no help text, then this section will be displayed without any text.